 Welcome to the Book Club for the Copy Room Conversations Community

 I invite you to read this semester’s book.
-I invite you to post about it on Facebook.
-I invite you to join us on a virtual call in early December to talk about it.
-And I invite you to our very first podcast in January to listen to an interview with author (I say as I put out into that universe that never forgets hoping it will bring our community this favor).
+I invite you to post about it in our Facebook group.
+I invite you to our podcast to listen to an interview with author (I say as I put out into that universe that keeps tabs in hopes it will bring our community this favor!).
 I invite you into community, into learning, and into better serving our kids.

 Thank you for being here.